 What happens if we decline the offer?

 Nothing is owed.
-If the charity declines a valuation, GoldPaid returns the items to the Arbroath shop free of charge by tracked, insured delivery.
+If the charity declines a valuation, GoldPaid returns the items to the Arbroath shop free of charge by tracked, signed-for delivery.
 The decision rests entirely with the charity.

 When and how is the charity paid?